curl/everything-curl/http/browserlike.md

     curl -c cookies https://example.com/ -o loginform

-You would often need a HTML parser or some script language to extract the id field from there and then you can proceed and login as mentioned above, but with the added cookie loading (I'm splitting the line into two lines to make it more readable):
+You would often need a HTML parser or some scripting language to extract the id field from there and then you can proceed and login as mentioned above, but with the added cookie loading (I'm splitting the line into two lines to make it more readable):